OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-37.md

 Perhaps the Lord your God will hear the words of the field commander, whom his master, the king of Assyria, has sent to mock the living God, and will rebuke the words which the Lord your God has heard.
 Therefore, pray for the remnant that remains.’”

 ## Isaiah 37:5
-So the servants of King Hezekiah went to Isaiah.
+The messengers of King Hezekiah went to Isaiah.

 ## Isaiah 37:6
 Isaiah said to them, “This is what you shall say to your master: ‘This is what the Lord says: Do not be afraid of the words you have heard, with which the servants of the king of Assyria have blasphemed me.